SousaPedroso/NLP/README.md

-This repository contains pieces of code and projects that I considered important for understading key aspects of NLP
+This repository contains explanations, pieces of code and projects that I considered important for understading main aspects of NLP